WGHR (Georgia): Programming

-This changed when the 1996 Summer Olympics came to town.
-After a DJ went to Canada and heard CBC Radio running the World Radio Network overnight instead of going off-air, the amateur radio club helped revive the satellite dish atop the building.
+In 1996, after a DJ went to Canada and heard CBC Radio running the World Radio Network overnight instead of going off-air, the amateur radio club helped revive the satellite dish atop the building.
 The station then started broadcasting international news from WRN at night, on weekends, and during breaks.
-A simple broadcast automation system SPSU students put together now runs the station 24/7 when nobody is there.
+SPSU students created a broadcast automation system to manage the station when operators were not present.